orellabac/onprem-install/README.md

-# CodeStream OnPrem
+# CodeStream On-Prem

 ## Overview
-**CodeStream OnPrem** is a docker-ized version of the CodeStream Cloud services which you can install and operate entirely on your own hardware (or cloud service provider).
+**CodeStream On-Prem** is a docker-ized version of the CodeStream Cloud services which you can install and operate entirely on your own hardware (or cloud service provider).
 You only need a linux host OS running Docker.